katerclark/Swarm/README.md

-# Battleship
+# Swarm

-This will be a game called Battleship

-Look at arcade game loop

-Make sure to install the arcade library using the tutorial
+We need to make a schematic of how turns will work
+- how to switch turns
+- what a player will do on their turn

+We also need to figure out how to make rows and columns more public in scope
+- this will fix most of the red marks in the program